 Especially when it comes to service-based businesses, the know, like, and trust stages of the marketing strategy can take weeks, months, even years.

 Just last week I earned a new paying client after months of her working through my marketing strategy.
 She first found out about me and my business within a Facebook Group around July 2016.
 She then came to like my business after we hopped on a Zoom call to get to know each other’s businesses in March 2017.
 Finally, after being on my email list, engaging with me in Facebook Groups, emailing back and forth once in awhile, listening to my podcast, and following me on Instagram, enough trust was built that she was ready to become my paying client in October 2017.

 And this is exactly why I primarily work with service-based business owners.
 This sh*t is not easy.
 It’s often a long game – not a short one.
 So without an effective marketing strategy and the guts/grit/discipline/tenacity/accountability to see it through, it can be one big, overwhelming, frustrating mess.

-My goal is to un-jumble that mess this month, ultimately guiding you through creating your own effective marketing strategy – one that truly earns you ideal paying clients.
+My goal is to un-jumble that mess with these subsequent posts, ultimately guiding you through creating your own effective marketing strategy – one that truly earns you ideal paying clients.